waterloo-rocketry/daq/inflight_recording/README.md

-# HOW SETUP IN-FLIGHT RECORDING USING A RASPBERRY PI ZERO W
+# HOW TO SETUP IN-FLIGHT RECORDING USING A RASPBERRY PI ZERO W

 ## Instructions